Python-GIS-book/site/source/part1/chapter-01/md/06-installation.md

 After the installation has completed you can test that the `conda` package manager works by opening the Anaconda Prompt from the Start menu and running a command such as `conda --version`.
 If the command returns a version number of conda (e.g. `conda 4.11.0`) then everything is working correctly.

-You can find some additional tips on installing Miniconda for Windows on the [Miniconda website](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html).
+You can find some additional tips on installing Miniconda on the [installing Miniconda web page](https://docs.anaconda.com/free/miniconda/miniconda-install/).
 <!-- #endregion -->

 <!-- #region pycharm={"name": "#%% md\n"} -->
 ### macOS

 We recommend downloading the version of Miniconda using Python 3 that offers installation using a graphical installer (Figure 1.18).
 If your computer is using an Apple silicon processor (e.g., M1, M2, M3) you should select the M1 installer package (e.g., `Miniconda3 macOS Apple M1 64-bit pkg`, and if your computer has an Intel processor then select the Intel installer package (e.g., `Miniconda3 macOS Intel x86 64-bit pkg`).
+You can find the latest installer links for macOS from the [Miniconda website](https://docs.anaconda.com/free/miniconda/miniconda-other-installer-links/#macos-installers).

 ![_**Figure 1.18**.
 Miniconda versions available for macOS._](../img/miniconda-macos.png)